 Hash uses a former baker as an example: “If you love to cook, even if you’re in memory care, you’re going to gravitate toward the kitchen.
 Rather than redirect someone, I’m going to sit them down with some dough to knead, or another safe activity, and let them go ahead with whatever they want to make.
 That usefulness makes a resident feel like part of something bigger.”

 Memory care calendars may include various life skills to help residents feel accomplished and motivated.
-Some examples could include:
+Some examples could include everyday activities:

-Some ways community activities and schedules may vary by resident population include:
+There are many ways community activities and schedules may vary by resident population: